xiangmingcai/UMOT/README.md

 If you find it helpful, please remember to cite us in your work.

-- author : Xiangming Cai
+- author : Xiangming Cai; Sara Sarcia Garcia; Juan J. Garcia Vallejo

 - email : x.cai@amsterdamumc.nl